harshini-20-05/DDS-MINI-PROJECT-23-24/README.md

-The testbench can be changed to the convinience to verify cases.
+The testbench can be changed to the convenience to verify cases.

-> ## FUNCTINAL TABLE
+> ## FUNCTIONAL TABLE

 > OR GATE